 The Federal Copyright Act (Title 17 of the United States Code) governs how copyrighted materials, such as movies and television shows, may be used.
-Neither the rental nor the purchase of media, including but not limited to DVDs, Blu-Rays, or Netflix, carries with it the right to show the video outside the home.
+Neither the rental nor the purchase of media, including but not limited to DVDs, Blu-Rays, or streaming service (such as Hulu, Netflix, Disney+, etc.), carries with it the right to show the video outside the privacy of home.